 In both cases, you should implement a suitable method to change the value of the field Do not track me to

-Retrieving or deleting historical data on request from a customer
+Retrieving historical data on request from a customer

 The process is the same as described above for the opt-out.
 You should collect the email address of the contact and attach them to a support request.
 We will then execute the desired action within the 30-day limit as prescribed by GDPR.